 With St. Patrick’s Day only a few days away, I’m continuing to share some of my favorite traditional Irish food.
-This Traditional Irish recipe for beef stew is a simple but delicious dinner time meal for families.
-Everyone in my house adores it – 3 year old and 1 year olds included!
+This Traditional Irish recipe for beef stew is a simple but delicious dinner time meal for families and frankly the best Irish stew I’ve ever had!

 Traditional Irish Beef Stew

 There’s really nothing more warming and delicious in the dead of winter than an authentic, hearty Irish stew with beef, potatoes and carrots.
 Once spring rolls around, I like to add lamb for extra flavor but it’s just as good without it.
 In Ireland, we eat stew all year round.
 It’s a traditional dish for a reason!
 And while Pinterest may have you believe that Irish stew includes Guinness, the regular dinner-time version that Irish Mammies and Daddies cook for their families certainly does not.
 That’s just restaurants trying to make it a bit fancier ;-)

 What’s in a Traditional Irish Stew?